 Our decisions are based on science and law.
-We look for logic, good science, and other evidence in the comments we receive.
+We look for logic, good science, and other evidence in the comments we evaluate.

-- Provide a clear statement for or against the proposed rule or draft guidance
+- Provide a clear statement of whether you support or oppose the proposed rule or guidance.

-- Read tips for submitting effective comments on the regulations.gov website.
+- Read more tips for submitting effective comments on the regulations.gov website.